-Similar to Type B1 & B2, but usually slightly larger and generally more angled.
-However, note that there are exceptions, for example the form adopted by Wilkinson in the latter part of the 19th century, in which the grip and backpiece are much straighter and with little angle (plates 42 & 43).
-Generally, a tang button is present although its size can vary significantly.
-Many later versions of the standard Type C incorporated chequering into the thumb rest (plates 44 & 45).
+Similar to Type B1 & B2, but generally more angled and usually slightly larger.
+A tang button is usually present.
+Note that there are exceptions, for example the form adopted by Wilkinson in the latter part of the 19th century, in which the grip and backpiece are much straighter and with little angle (plates 40 & 41).
+Many later versions of the standard Type C incorporated chequering into the thumb rest (plates 42 & 43).